 \section{RELATED WORK}

+There have been a lot of work in the last few decades to address class imbalance.
+Earlier approaches include deliberate undersampling of the majority class or oversampling of the minority class by mere copying \cite{drummond2003c4}.
+However, for image data the earlier approach leads to loss of useful data information while the latter approach causes overfitting \cite{nafi2020addressing}.
+Data augmentation via rotation, scaling, cropping etc can be considered as a variant of oversampling which copy the same data, however with little modification \cite{zhang2015convolutional}.
+VAE and GAN enables the generation of completely new data \cite{kingma2013auto}\cite{goodfellow2014generative}.
+In recent years, GAN-based approaches have gained much popularity than others and a good number of variants of vanilla GAN have been proposed to address class imbalance \cite{radford2015unsupervised} \cite{zhu2017unpaired} \cite{antoniou2017data}.

-In \cite{huang2020towards} an ensemble method was proposed based on advanced generative adversarial network to generate new samples for the minority class to restore balance.
-Our opinion is that the computational demand of such approach is enormous, and not many low-income countries of the world have access to such compute power.
-We eliminate the need to generate a realistic image in our technique because our network is trained on imbalance dataset.
+In \cite{huang2020towards}, an ensemble method was proposed based on advanced generative adversarial network to generate new samples for the minority class to restore balance.
+Our opinion is that the computational demand of such approach is enormous, and many low-income countries of the world do not have access to such computation power.
 Deep Cascading (DC) with a long sequence of decision trees could help to handle unbalanced data \cite{bria2020addressing}.
 A DC is a sequence of n classifiers where each sample x passes to the next classifier only if the current one classifies it as positive according to a high-sensitivity decision threshold.
-However, this works well with foreground-background imbalance unlike classification task.
+However, this works well with foreground-background imbalance unlike the classification task.
 Transfer learning with GAN was used to generate images from limited data in \cite{wang2018transferring}.
-Their result showed that knowledge from pre-trained networks can shorten the convergence time and significantly improve the quality of generated images.
+Their result showed that knowledge from pre-trained networks can ensure faster convergence and significantly improve the quality of generated images.